 The Paris Catacombs is unique among world sites.
 For the best possible visit, please follow these instructions.

-To avoid queuing up, please book a timed ticket online and check the time slot you reserved.
+Please book a timed ticket online and check the time slot you reserved.

 Please wash your hands at the entrance and keep at a safe distance.